dymmond/edgy/docs/contenttypes/intro.md

 ### Tenancy compatibility

 ContentType is out of the box tenancy compatible.
-You may want to use `no_constraints` in case of many, dynamic tenants.